-Transient lesions of the splenium (also known as mild encephalitis / encephalopathy with a reversible isolated SCC lesion (MERS)) are occasionally encountered and may be due to a number of underlying aetiologies.
+Transient lesions of the splenium of the corpus callosum, also known as mild encephalitis/encephalopathy with a reversible isolated SCC lesion (MERS), are occasionally encountered on MRI studies and may be due to a number of underlying aetiologies.

 - posterior reversible encephalopathy syndrome (PRES)